A subsemigroup of the rook monoid: On the numbers of zero and nonzero products

 Now $2\abs{S_n}-1$ of these nonzero products involve $\one$, so that $S_n\setminus \{\zero\}=M_n\setminus\{\zero,\one\}$ gives rise to $\psi(n)-2\abs{S_n}+1$ nonzero products.
 As the total number of products is $(\abs{S_n}-1)^2$, the ratio $r(n)$ is

-Although were not able to analytically evaluate the sextuple sum giving $\psi(n)$, numerical evaluation and use of the On-Line Encyclopedia of Integer Sequences (OEIS) suggested a connection to the so-called Polynexus numbers \cite{PolynexusNumber}, as stated in the following conjecture. \begin{conjecture} For $n\in\mathbb{N}$, $\psi(n)$ equals the $(n+1)$th Polynexus number of order $7$ \cite{PolynexusNumber}, so that
+Although were not able to analytically evaluate the sextuple sum giving $\psi(n)$, numerical evaluation and use of the On-Line Encyclopedia of Integer Sequences (OEIS) suggested a connection to the so-called Polynexus numbers (sequence A083200 of the OEIS \cite{oeis}), as stated in the following conjecture. \begin{conjecture} For $n\in\mathbb{N}$, $\psi(n)$ equals the $(n+1)$th Polynexus number of order $7$ \cite{oeis}, so that

 \end{conjecture} This conjecture was verified for all $n\le 70$.
 Provided that it is true, (\ref{eq:ratio}), (\ref{eq:order}), and (\ref{eq:psi-polynexus}) give a closed-form expression for $r(n)$:

 \begin{conditional proposition} If Conjecture~\ref{conjecture:psi} is true, then the ratio $r(n)$ of nonzero products in $S_n\setminus\{\zero\}$ to the total number of products in $S_n\setminus\{\zero\}$ is given by